Learning how to jump start a vehicle battery isn’t difficult, but it can definitely be intimidating of first-timers.

 The right tools for the job

-There are two basic tools used to jump start a car battery.
+There are two basic tools used to jump start a vehicle battery.

 1. The standard jumper cables

-Which are intended to connect your car’s electrical system directly to that of another vehicle nearby,
+Which are intended to connect your vehicles electrical system directly to that of another vehicle nearby,

-allowing you to use its juice to get your engine going.
-You’ll need to choose the right length of cable ;
+allowing you to use its power to get your engine going.
+You’ll need to choose the right length of cable,

 standard units force you to park face-to-face.
 That’s not always possible on a busy highway, where it may